Last updated: October 2022

 Choosing a Learning Technique

-Another aspect to consider when thinking of what works for you in productivity boost is understanding which learning technique you perform best.
+Another aspect to consider when thinking of how to be more productive is understanding which learning technique you perform best.

 Each student has different learning preferences, being most productive when they learn through those methods.
 Here are different learning styles among students: